contractpendev/contractpen-work-client/README.md

 cd cicerofolder

-In this folder you should be able to do the following.
+In this folder you should be able to execute the following without errors.

 ```
 npm install